wp-plugins/video-bracket-tag/readme.txt

 * Show Link by default **(When turned off, links are turned off site wide)**
 * Maximum Width
 * Default Aspect ratio

+Also - I have corrected the file layout in the SVN to be able to allow the auto update feature to work without issues. =)

 = Currently Supported Parameters =
 * **FLOAT** - this is how you handle the left or right float.
 Defaults to float left.
 This is most useful when you are trying to embed the video into a body of text.